slachiewicz/reactor-si-quickstart/README.md

 ### Running

+__NOTE:__ *If using Java 8, you must be running with ea build 128 or later.
+Earlier builds may or may not work.*

 To run the Spring Integration components, fire up the app using the the `QuickStartApplication` class' Java main method, or by running it from the command line `mvn spring-boot:run`.

 Requires __-Dspring.profiles.active=reactor__ or __-Dspring.profiles.active=si__ to run with reactor or native SI TCP adapters respectively.